ohcnivek/unfortunately-my-thoughts/content/blog/going-past-failure/index.md

 During winter break, I was making myself a well-deserved post climb meal at 11 PM.
 This 'dish' is super simple, only requiring 3 eggs, rice, sesame oil & soy sauce.
 I'd eat it all the time growing up, as my dad was an insufferable cook who refused to not cook for his kids.

 As I was cooking my 3 eggs, I started to look for the sesame oil (which in my opinion is the most imporant component of the dish as its my favorite part).
 I checked our sauce container, the kitchen counter, pretty much everywhere you could imagine, but I couldnt find it anywhere.
-In the midst of the eggs being almost done & my incompetency at multitasking, I gave up on finding the sesame oil and sat down at my kitchen table.
+Becuase the eggs were almost done & my incompetency at multitasking, I gave up on finding the sesame oil and sat down at my kitchen table.

 And of course, literally sitting right in front of me was the sesame oil.